jokedurnez/validating-fmri/_episodes/03-activation.md

 ---
 title: "Using real data to validate task fMRI."
 teaching: 20
-exercises: 0
+exercises: 20
 questions:
+- "What's with that Eklund paper?"
 - "How do we usually assess whether a part in the brain is active during task fMRI?"
-- "What's with that Eklund paper?"
 - "How do we create a random regressor?"
 objectives:
+- "Understand how Eklund defines the null hypothesis for fMRI."
-- "Do a simulation that is somewhat similar to what Eklund did."
+- "Do a simulation that is somewhat similar to what Eklund did, on the parcel level."
 keypoints:
 - "It can be very insightful to use resting data to validate task methods."
 ---

 ### The Eklund paper
+Last year, Anders Eklund published a paper validating cluster inference.
+He found that the false positive rate is **much** higher than the nominal level.
+His really cool approach was to 'pretend' the resting state data is in fact coming from a task experiment with a random design matrix.
+Given that the participants (and the experimentors) were unaware of the task, the null hypothesis should be true.

 ### Loading the necessary libraries
 library(neuRosim)